 Opera Garnier is one of the most special wedding venues in the world.
 To benefit from its uniqueness most, consider renting the entire venue.
 Your ceremony will be a special happening on the Grand Staircase that guests will be able to see from the foyers above.
 The cocktail is a natural continuation of your wedding in the Avant-Foyer overlooking the staircase.
 The reception is particularly beautiful in the lavishly decorated Grand Foyer.

 Are you considering booking a star performer for your wedding?
 The Salle de Spectacle is the perfect venue to pamper your guests with a special show.

 If you decide to follow our recommendations, there are several important points to keep in mind:

 The Palais Garnier wedding price depends on the space and the time required for the event.
-The most affordable Opera Garnier wedding would cost 6,000 Euro for an 8-hour rent for a reception in Salon Florence Gould.
-On the other end of the pricing spectrum is the exclusive buyout of all the public spaces for 36 hours with extras like closing the Opera to the public for 24 hours for installations which will cost 165,000 Euro.
-Our recommended budget for a small wedding in Opera Garnier would be at least 100,000 Euro.
-We recommend budgeting over 550,000 Euro for your royal wedding at Palais Garnier if you opt for the complete exclusive buyout.
+An Opera Garnier wedding would require a 250,000 Euro investment for the exclusive buyout of all the public spaces.
+Extras like closing the Opera to the public for 24 hours for installations will cost 165,000 Euro.
+We recommend budgeting at least 550,000 Euro for your royal wedding at Palais Garnier if you opt for the ultimate exclusive experience.